TJourde/excel2web2py/README.md

 Installation :
 --------------

-unzip the folder in your web2py folder, where web2py.py and applications are located
+Unzip the folder in your web2py folder, where web2py.py and applications are located
 extract and copy TEMPLATE to the applications folder in web2py

 Then launch web2py: